 Providing evidence-based information and education to empower individuals and organizations to make food choices that are good for them, others, and the planet.

-Galvanizing strategic action and cultivating bold leadership among existing and emerging decision-makers across a variety of contexts, from households to cities (mothers to mayors!), students to entrepreneurs, CEOs to presidential candidates.
+Galvanizing multi-stakeholder collective action, and cultivating bold, strategic leadership among existing and emerging decision-makers across a variety of contexts, from households to cities (mothers to mayors!), students to entrepreneurs, CEOs to presidential candidates.

 Targeting opportunity spaces with disproportionately high potential for food systems transformation, such as institutional purchasing and the periods of preference and identity formation during one’s childhood and college years.